djipco/webmidi/website/api/classes/Input.md

 Instead, you can access all `Input` objects by referring to the [`WebMidi.inputs`](WebMidi#inputs) array.

-Note that a single device may expose several inputs.
+Note that a single device may expose several inputs and/or outputs.

 **Extends**: EventEmitter